iliasHDZ/apostrof/README.md

 # os-test
 An operating system from scratch just for fun

+This is not a serious operating system.